MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Experiments and Results

 \subsection{Implementation Details}

 Our models were trained on an \textit{NVIDIA Titan V} GPU over 1.7 days and on \textit{NVIDIA Tesla V100} GPU over 1.2 days with a batch size of 64.
 We used 8 layers of the Transformer Encoder with 4 multi-head attention for each, separated by a GeLU activation function and a dropout value of \(0.1\).
-The joint features from \( X_t \) were encoded in a latent dimension of 1024 when learning variances and 512 without learning variances.
+The GCN layer encodes the joint features from \( X_t \) into a latent dimension of 1024 when learning variances and 512 without learning variances.
 1024 corresponds to the concatenation of the joint features of \( \hat{X}_0 \) [512] and \( V_0 \) [512].
 To encode the text, we use a frozen CLIP-ViT-B/32 model.
-Each model was trained for 600K steps, after which a checkpoint was chosen that minimizes the MPJPE metric to be reported.
+Each model was trained for 600K steps, after which a checkpoint was chosen that minimizes the \textit{MPJPE} metric to be reported.
 Our generative process is conditioned by a motion input sequence of 50 frames which represents 2.5 seconds at 20FPS.
 We also set \( \lambda = 0.001 \) to prevent \( L_{\text{VLB}} \) from overwhelming \( L_{\text{simple}} \).
 We evaluate our models with guidance-scale \( \mu = 2.5 \) but as discussed in the Motion \& Text ablation study Section~\ref{subsec:quantitative} this can be adapted for specific applications (eg. short/long-term predictions).

-To evaluate the effectiveness of our multimodal fusion approach, we compare against Motion Editing baselines MotionGPT~\cite{jiang2024motiongpt} and MDM~\cite{tevet2023human}, both of which also utilize language and motion data and are trained on HumanML3D~\cite{Guo2022a}.
-We implement their pretrained versions (open-sourced) and compare on the entire test set of HumanML3D using MPJPE.
-To perform predictions we provide each compared model with the same motion prequel sequence (50 frames) and compare the rest of the predicted sequence to the ground truth.
+To evaluate the effectiveness of our multimodal fusion approach, we compare against state-of-the-art Motion Editing baselines MoMask~\cite{guo2023momask}, MotionGPT~\cite{jiang2024motiongpt} and MDM~\cite{tevet2023human} which are all trained on HumanML3D~\cite{Guo2022a}.
+We implement their pretrained versions (open-sourced) and compare on the entire test set of HumanML3D using \textit{MPJPE}.
+Conversely to Motion Editing, to ensure a fair comparison setting we conditioned each baseline with only the same motion prequel sequence of 50 frames and compared the rest of the predicted sequence to the ground-truth.